dfsnow/sno.ws/content/reading/2021-03-10-ghosts-in-the-schoolyard.md

 Ewing undoubtedly didn't have access to the internal debates happening at CPS or the Mayor's office.
 And she states in the appendix that she, "strive[d] to tell *a* story, rather than *the* story."
 But I wish she'd somehow managed to reveal a little bit of the [insane dysfunction and poor management](https://www.chicagotribune.com/news/breaking/ct-barbara-byrd-bennett-prison-release-20200506-mxnfrofhavbabkqb75gi3abdpy-story.html) required to reach such an astonishingly bad policy decision with little to no community input.

 That said, I still enjoyed the book.
-It's a potent reminder that policy should be driven by more than just what can be easily measured.
+It's essential context for the increasingly hot debate around [equity in education](https://www.theatlantic.com/magazine/archive/2021/04/private-schools-are-indefensible/618078/), and a potent reminder that policy should be driven by more than just what can be easily measured.